cyber-dojo/.github/profile/README.md

 - in a cyber-dojo you [practice](http://jonjagger.blogspot.co.uk/2013/10/practice.html) by going <em>slower</em> and focusing on [improving](http://jonjagger.blogspot.co.uk/2014/02/improving.html) rather than finishing
 - [cyber-dojo foundation](http://blog.cyber-dojo.org/2015/08/cyber-dojo-foundation.html) is a registered Scottish Charitable Incorporated Organisation
 - How can I [contribute to developing cyber-dojo](https://github.com/cyber-dojo/cyber-dojo/blob/master/CONTRIBUTING.md)?
+- Also used to demonstrate Continuous Compliance using [Kosli](https://app.kosli.com/cyber-dojo/environments/aws-prod/snapshots/)